Cadasta/cadasta-docs/en/09-XLSForms.md

 * `location_resource_*`, for uploading multiple resources related to a location.

-Here's an example of these codes at work in a questionnaire, under `name` in rows 11, 12, 19, 20, 31, 32, and 33:
+Here's an example of these codes at work in a form, under `name` in rows 11, 12, 19, 20, 31, 32, and 33:

 ![](/assets/questionnaire-mulitiple-resource-example.png)

-The codes can be used multiple times in your questionnaire, preceding unique words like `_pic1` and `_pic2`.
+The codes can be used multiple times in your form, preceding unique words like `_pic1` and `_pic2`.

 #### Advanced Customization